Gunakarna/Gunakarna/README.md

 - 👋 Hi, I’m @Gunakarna
 - 👀 I’m interested in ... full stack developer
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... unlearned things
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...@gunakarna insta